Is Montana a good place to live

 Such a diverse nature opens a variety of possibilities for rest, both active and peaceful one.
 In addition to several federally recognized sites, the state can boast to be home to “The Crown of the Continent” – Glacier National Park and part of Yellowstone National Park.
-The flora and fauna are incredibly various here, while numerous lakes and rivers offer great water recreation opportunities.
+The flora and fauna are incredibly varied here, while numerous lakes and rivers offer great water recreation opportunities.
 You can enjoy walking, hiking, climbing, hunting, fishing here.
 There are several great ski resorts too.
-It is worth mention that there is also a popular attraction called the Garnet Ghost Town as well.
+It is worth mentioning that there is also a popular attraction called the Garnet Ghost Town as well.

 10. Excellent education and healthcare

 If you analyse the biggest employers of the three largest cities in Montana, you will see that the bigger number of specialists work in healthcare and education.
 Both these spheres are developed at a very high level.

 With over 144 thousand students studying in the state, there is a rather high graduation rate of 86%.
 Moreover, there are 16 higher education institutions that offer students one of the lowest tuition fees in the US – it makes Montana a perfect place for studying, especially if to add a rather affordable cost of living to that.
 No wonder that the biggest percentage of in-migrants in Montana are young people of 18-25 years.